 KIDS FIRST OF FLORIDA

-Kids First of Florida (KFF) is the community-based care agency providing child welfare and foster care services to the residents of Clay County.
+Kids First of Florida (KFF) is a community-based care agency providing child welfare and foster care services to the residents of Clay County.

 Kids First of Florida is a non-profit, tax-exempt 501(c)(3) organization.
 In 2008, after redistricting by the Department of Children and Families, KFF’s target area was narrowed to focus only on the residents of Clay County, and the Board of the agency chose the new name to reflect our commitment to putting kids first.